 | ultra | excessively, extra | ultrasonic, ultrasound, ultramodern |

-The purpose of a suffix is to identify whether a word is a noun, a verb, an adjective, or an adverb.
-They usually do not affect the meaning of a word, only its function in the sentence.
-For test-taking purposes, when you see a long word that you don’t know, cover the suffixes with your finger and focus on identifying the prefixes and roots.
+The purpose of a suffix is to show whether a word is a noun, a verb, an adjective, or an adverb.
+Suffixes usually don’t change a word’s core meaning; they mainly change how the word functions in a sentence.
+For test-taking purposes, when you see a long word you don’t know, cover the suffixes with your finger and focus on identifying the prefixes and roots.

 | Suffix | Meaning | Example |